Physical measures for the geodesic flow tangent to a transversally conformal foliation: Finiteness of SRB measures and of minimal sets

 \subsection{A bijective correspondence between minimal sets and ergodic Gibbs $u$-states}

-\begin{proposition} Let $\F$ be a transversally conformal foliation of a closed manifold $M$.
-Assume that $M$ is endowed with a smooth Riemannian metric such that every leaf is negatively curved.
+\begin{proposition} Let us assume the hypotheses of Proposition \ref{srbugibbs}.
+Then every minimal set of $\hcF$ supports a unique Gibbs $u$-state and every ergodic Gibbs $u$-state is supported inside a minimal set of $\hcF$. \end{proposition}

-If all Gibbs $u$-states have negative transverse Lyapunov exponent, there is a natural bijective correspondence between minimal sets of $\hcF$ and ergodic Gibbs $u$-states for $G_t$.
-More precisely every minimal set of $\hcF$ supports a unique Gibbs $u$-state of $G_t$ and every ergodic Gibbs $u$-state for $G_t$ is supported inside a minimal set of $\hcF$. \end{proposition}
+The rest of the section is devoted to the proof of that proposition which, together with Theorem \ref{negativeexponent} and Proposition \ref{srbugibbs}, proves Theorem \ref{SRBmeasuresfgf}.

-\paragraph{A geometric property.} For a set $K\dans\hM$ we denote $W^s(K)$ its \emph{stable manifold} i.e. the union of the stable manifolds $W^s(v)$ of elements $v\in K$.
+\paragraph{A geometric property --} For a set $K\dans\hM$ we denote $W^s(K)$ its \emph{stable manifold} i.e. the union of the stable manifolds $W^s(v)$ of elements $v\in K$.
 The sets $W^u(K),W^c(K),W^{cs}(K)$ and $W^{cu}(K)$ are defined analogously.

 \begin{lemma} The following properties hold true for every $v\in\hM$ \begin{enumerate} \item $W^u(W^c(v))=W^{cu}(v)$; \item $W^s(W^{cu}(v))$ has full volume in $\hL_v$. \end{enumerate} \end{lemma}

 \begin{proof} The first property is clear because $W^{cu}(v)$ has been defined as the saturation of $W^u(v)$ in the flow direction and because unstable manifolds are invariant by the flow (i.e. $G_t(W^u(v))=W^u(G_t(v))$).
 In order to prove the second one, let us work in the universal cover.